-Wantirna Health Precinct
+Wantirna Health Precinct – Status

-The Victorian Planning Authority (VPA) is working in partnership with Knox City Council and State agencies, including the Department of Health and Human Services (DHHS) and VicRoads to establish a new integrated health precinct for Wantirna.
-The preparation of a master plan for Wantirna Health Precinct will include specialist technical investigations as well as key stakeholder and community engagement.
+The VPA also worked in partnership with Knox City Council and the Department of Health and Human Services.
+The plans were informed by specialist technical investigations and key stakeholder and community engagement.

 The majority of the land is owned by the state government, with parcels belonging to Department of Health and Human Services and VicRoads, there is also a parcel in private ownership.

-About the Precinct
+About the precinct